Confirmation of Installment Payment Agreement

 What should I do?

-The taxpayer is not required to respond to this notice.
-However, the taxpayer must begin making payments by the first installment date on the taxpayer's notice.
+A taxpayer is not required to respond to this notice.
+However, they must begin making payments by the first installment date listed on this notice.
 For faster processing, pay online.
-If the taxpayer can’t pay online, the taxpayer will receive a reminder notice with a detachable payment coupon before each scheduled payment.
+If a taxpayer can’t pay online, they will receive a reminder notice with a detachable payment coupon before each scheduled payment.

 Keep in mind that even once the taxpayer begins making payments, interest continues to accrue on any unpaid tax liability.